AriPal/SesamWorkshop/SesamWorkshopGuide.md

 }
 ```
 3. Now click on Save pipe
+4. Start the pipe
+5. Go to output tab and verify data is being sent out

 ## Assignment 3: Create a global pipe
 1. Click on create a new pipe